 Captain Robert E. Baker, of Consolation, complimented her bravery, intelligence, and even her stubbornness while aboard his ship.
 Although she was an accomplished surgeon, Walters was assigned to the ship as an anesthesiologist, and she was their only one.
 Therefore, she had not yet been sent to the frontline medical units in Korea, despite her regular requests to Captain Baker.
 She served for two years aboard ship in Korea.
 She later received the Navy and Marine Corps Commendation Medal for her service.

-She gave twenty years of service after she was given her first orders aboard ship.
+She gave 20 years of service after her first orders aboard ship.
 She served in the reserves until January 1970.
 She retired with the rank of commander, which she received 1953.
-She continued to live in Hawaii serving as the chief of Anesthesiology Service at Queen’s Hospital from 1967 until she retired from civilian service in 1974.
+She continued to live in Hawaii serving as the chief of anesthesiology service at Queen’s Hospital from 1967 until she retired from civilian service in 1974.
 She died in Kailua, Hawaii, on 10 Feb 1975.
 She was survived by her husband.

 In her career, Commander Bernice “Burma” Nordstrom forged a path ahead for women in the Medical Corps of the U.S. Navy.